St. George’s Day: Why do we celebrate this patron saint?

 As with any festival, there’s always an opportunity to dress up.
-To begin with, if you want to celebrate but you don’t want to get a silly costume, simply get a red and white t-shirt!
+To begin with, if you want to celebrate but you don’t want to get a silly costume, simply get a red and white t-shirt.
 You could even get an England football T-Shirt if you want to support the national team.
-This would also be beneficial for the during the Summer as England are playing in the world cup this Summer!

-If you’re more outgoing, more of the party type, or just enjoy dressing up, why not go all out and get a costume!
-Choose from classic medieval costumes such as knights or dragons but make sure the knights contain the flag of St. George!
-Don’t forget to carry a shield and a sword just in case you come into contact with any Dragons!
+If you’re more outgoing – or just enjoy dressing up – why not go all out and get a full costume!
+Choose from classic medieval costumes such as knights or dragons but make sure the knights contain the flag of St. George.
+Don’t forget to carry a shield and a sword just in case you come into contact with any Dragons…

 Throw or Attend a St. George’s Day Party

-If you enjoy spending time with your family, there’s no better reason than St. George’s Day to throw a party!
-Get everyone round, decorate the place well and serve up some scrumptious food!
-If there’s a few people, a finger-food style buffet with foods such as sausage rolls, quiche, and bowls of crisps.
+If you enjoy spending time with your family, there’s no better reason than St. George’s Day to throw a party.
+Get everyone round, decorate the place well and serve up some delicious.
+If there’s a few people, a finger-food style buffet with foods such as sausage rolls, quiche, and bowls of crisps will be perfect.
 If you’d rather go for a traditional meal, you could plan a menu full of classic English foods such as roasted lamb, bangers and mash and bread pudding!

-Top it off by getting the drinks flowing and sticking on some tunes by the best English musicians you can think of.
-Oasis, Queen, Stormzy, The Beatles, Fleetwood Mac, Take That, Ellie Goulding, Ed Sheeran, Skepta, and Adele are all English musicians if you were worried about what music to play!
+Top it off by getting the drinks flowing, and sticking on some tunes by the best English musicians you can think of.
+Such as Oasis, Queen, Stormzy, The Beatles, Take That, Ellie Goulding, Ed Sheeran, Skepta, and Adele to name a few!

-Maybe you don’t fancy cleaning up after a party?
-In this case, just go to someone else’s!
-Local community clubs will most likely host St. George’s Day events and your local pubs will definitely have stuff on!
+Maybe you don’t fancy the responsibility of hosting a party.
+In which case, local community clubs will most likely host St. George’s Day events and your local pubs will definitely be marking the day.
 Holidays like St. George’s Day are all about cutting loose and enjoying yourself.
 What’s a celebration without music, beer and dancing, after all!

 Head Out To An Organised Show or Event